Mixtures of Gaussian Process Experts with SMC$^2$: Importance sampling

-Sequential Monte Carlo (SMC) methods, also known as particle filtering and smoothing, are a standard tool in statistical signal processing \citep{Sarkka:2013} and provide a robust method for sampling posterior distributions \citep{Chopin:2002, Moral:2006}.
-As SMC methods employ a collection of weighted particles, their application is a natural extension to the methodology presented in \cite{Zhang:2019}.
+This motivates us to use sequential Monte Carlo (SMC) methods, and specifically SMC$^2$, to improve our estimation of the posterior or retain the same level of quality with the same number of or fewer particles.
+SMC methods, also known as particle filtering and smoothing, are a standard tool in statistical signal processing \citep{Sarkka:2013} and provide a robust method for sampling posterior distributions \citep{Chopin:2002, Moral:2006}.
+In particular, we use sequential likelihood tempering to estimate the gating network parameters $\Psi$ and the allocation variables $C$, while fitting $K$ independent Gaussian processes to the partitioned data.
+This is in contrast to parameter estimation for a single GP using data tempering, such as by \cite{Gramacy:2011} and \cite{Svensson:2015}.
+In our case, likelihood tempering seems more appropriate, as the mixture configuration will depend heavily on new data, and dynamically adding data may require significant readjustments of the gating network.
+For further discussion on using tempering versus growing subsets of data, see Sections 17.3 and 17.3.4, in particular, of \cite{chopinpapa} In addition, as SMC methods employ a collection of weighted particles, their application is a natural extension to the methodology presented in \cite{Zhang:2019}.

+Owing to the nested structure of the SMC$^2$, we refer to the nested SMC samplers as the inner and outer SMC samplers.
+Below, we present the posterior distribution for the discriminative MoE model and the inner SMC sampler for estimating the GP expert parameters for a fixed partition and gating network parameters $C$ and $\Psi$.
+This is followed by the presentation of the outer SMC sampler for the gating network parameters and the partition.
+Together, these two samplers constitute our full nested SMC$^2$ estimation scheme.